timcosta/angular-indeterminate/README.md

 ```

 ### ngTrueValue and ngFalseValue
-optional, but must co-exist if set. defaults to `true` and `false` respectively. used for custom true and valse values when checking the indeterminate-checkbox. see [input[checkbox]](https://docs.angularjs.org/api/ng/input/input%5Bcheckbox%5D) for more information.
+optional, but must co-exist if set. defaults to `true` and `false` respectively. used for custom true and false values when checking the indeterminate-checkbox. see [input[checkbox]](https://docs.angularjs.org/api/ng/input/input%5Bcheckbox%5D) for more information.

 ```html
 <input type='checkbox' indeterminate="vm.myList" ng-false-value="0" ng-true-value="1" />